In Hope and Help for your Nerves, Dr. Claire Weekes describes first fear and second fear.

 The monster had arrived.
 It was ready to consume us all.

-One of the lawyers punched the buttons like a crazy person and tried to pry the doors open.
+One of the lawyers punched the buttons like a crazy person.
+He tried to pry the doors open.
 I clenched my jaw, my bowels, my toes, refusing to be hijacked by my rising panic, told myself, “I’m not going to die in an elevator with a bunch of strangers,” and hung onto that belief until the doors, miraculously, slid open.

 We stumbled out, pushed our way to the stairwell, pounded down the steps—bam bam bam bam bam—nine flights to the lobby, spilled out onto the sidewalk, wobbled around in circles, stunned, until we found our land legs, and then scattered in all directions.